hntrl/hyper/spec/CONTRIBUTING.md

 ## Editorial Annotations

 Below are some annotation standards used to mark incompleteness for WIP changes.
-Any specification changes that include these annotations will not be merged into master.
+Any specification changes that include these annotations will not be merged into main.

 Additional context requirements are delimited by [*subject* (annotation needed)]